-16 More than 24 hours nr 0dp Definition DG3: The number of properties affected by unplanne interruptions of more than 24 hours' duration caused of a third party. action Primary Purpose Confirming delivery of key outputs and service.
+16 More than 24 hours nr 0dp Definition DG3: The number of properties affected by unplanned interruptions of more than 24 hours' duration caused by the action of a third party.
+Primary Purpose Confirming delivery of key outputs and service.
 Processing rule Input Responsibility Comparative Efficiency & Performance Team